Nurse Faculty Loan Program (NFLP)

 Additional Requirements

-Applicants must be accredited schools of nursing or affiliated institutions operating accredited nursing programs.
-Accreditation must be maintained throughout the award period and verified through official documentation.
-Eligible entities include public and private higher education institutions, nonprofits, government entities, and tribal organizations that own and operate nursing programs.
+Eligible applicants must be accredited schools of nursing or affiliated institutions operating accredited nursing programs within U.S. states or territories.
+Accreditation must be recognized by the U.S. Department of Education and maintained throughout the award period.
+Eligible entities include public and private higher education institutions, government entities, tribal organizations, nonprofits, and for-profit organizations if they operate qualifying nursing programs.
+Individuals are not eligible.
+Applicants must submit accreditation documentation and demonstrate capacity to administer a loan fund.

 Geographic Eligibility